Jsamuda25/Whisper/README.md

 # Whisper - IDS

-This is a network intrusion detection system built using Scapy in Python.
+This is a packet sniffer/network intrusion detection system built using Scapy in Python.

 Current capabilities:
 - Captures packets from the network and prints a summary of each packet.